The Ultimate Guide to Hiring Virtual Assistants in 2025

 Back-office Operations

 Back-office tasks are those that support your business's infrastructure and systems.
-These are essential, time-consuming tasks that take place behind the scenes that need constant attention, making them essential to hand off to a virtual assistant.
+These are essential, time-consuming tasks that occur behind the scenes and need constant attention, making them essential to hand off to a virtual assistant.

 For example, executives spend: